brainswax/stojo/README.md

 # Stojo
-Stojo is a simple plain old JavaScript object store, that can be used to persist arbitrary JavaScript objects across application restarts or multiple applications.
+Stojo is a simple plain old JavaScript object store.

+This can be used to persist arbitrary JavaScript objects across application restarts or multiple applications.
 By default it uses sqlite3 to persist a named object to disk.

 ## Installation
 ```shell